dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/first-steps/the-basics.md

 ## Compiler

-With [Node.js](https://nodejs.org/) as our JavaScript runtime in place, we may use ES6 (ECMAScript 2015) to write our Application.
-There are many Framework and Libraries to build user interfaces.
+With [Node.js](https://nodejs.org/) as our JavaScript runtime in place, we may use ES6 (ECMAScript 2015) to write our application.
+There are many frameworks and libraries to build user interfaces.
 If we take [React JSX](https://reactjs.org/docs/add-react-to-a-website.html#optional-try-react-with-jsx) as an starting point, we basically [do this](/uilib/usage/first-steps/react):

 ```jsx
 <Button text="Primary Button" />